 Phase II is the period of most rapid growth.
 When regrowth reaches one fourth to one third of the plant’s mature size, enough energy is captured through photosynthesis to support growth and begin replenishing the roots.

 Phase III material is mature and nutrient content, palatability, and digestibility is relatively poor.
 Leaves become shaded, die and decompose.
 During this phase new leaf growth is offset by the death of older leaves.

 Adjust grazing and rest periods to keep plants in Phase II.
 Do not graze plants so short that they enter phase I as regrowth is very slow.
-Nor should plants be permitted to mature and enter phase III as shading and leaf senescence reduces photosynthesis.
+Nor should plants be permitted to mature and enter phase III as shading and leaf senescence reduces photosynthesis and overall plant biomass.
 The harvest of energy is maximized by keeping plants in phase II.